mattwalmsley/financial-modelling/quantitative/documentation/programming/python_5_decorators.md

 ## Method Decorators

-Method decorators are used to modify or enhance methods within a class.
+Method decorators are used to modify or enhance methods within a class and work in the same was as [function decorators](#function-decorators).

 ### The `@property` Decorator